-Becoming a mom is one of the most amazing experiences in life, but it comes with some annoying things happening to your body.
-One of these is bleeding!
+Becoming a mom is one of the most amazing experiences in life, but it comes with some changes to your body.
+One of these is bleeding during the postpartum recovery phase and choosing the best postpartum pads will help you manage this.

 And it will happen regardless of whether you had a c-section or a vaginal birth: there’s no escape.
-I have listed here a collection of the best postpartum pads to combat the heavy bleeding.
+I have listed here a collection of the best postpartum pads to combat the heavy bleeding and what to really expect with your postpartum recovery.

 I personally hate even when I have my menstrual period, so I couldn’t wait for the bleeding to stop (also, so I could get back into the swimming pool).
 But guess what?!
 I had spotting all the way for 6 weeks after I gave birth.
 Typical!